Juicy Lucyfer Sliders

 Scale

-• about 5 ounces pepper jack cheese, slice into 1-ounce slices, then slice each one in half the long way
+• 5 ounces pepper jack cheese from an 8-ounce block, sliced into 1-ounce slices, then each sliced in half the long way (they will be broken into bits as they are placed in burgers)

 • salt and pepper